Globe Flatsedge, Hedgehog Club Rush

 The genus, Cyperus L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 941 species in the Cyperus genus (as of3-25-21 when I last updated this page).
-It is a member of the plant family Cyperaceae with 90 genera.
-Those numbers could change as updates are made.
+As of 11-20-21 when this page was last updated, Plants of the World Online lists 947 species in the Cyperus genus.
+It is a member of the plant family Cyperaceae with 91 genera.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Cyperus echinatus is from Plants of the World Online.
 Areas in green are where the species is native.
-The map on the USDA Plants Database for North America is the same.
-The species could have a broader range than the maps show.
+The map on the USDA Plants Database for the United States and Canada is the same.
+The species could have a broader range than the maps show

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.